 We present you a wall design technique that allows you to create glassy walls with oriental charm: the Stucco Veneziano technique by use of AURO High-grade lime filler and Lime tinting base.

 A measuring cup is the the best tool to prepare the desired amount of the filling powder.

-Mix the High-grade wall filler with water according to the instructions at the package.
-Use the stiring fixture of your drilling machine.
+Mix the High-grade wall filler with water according to the instructions on the label.
+Use the stirring fixture of your drilling machine.

 Add the Lime tinting base into the mixture.
-Use the amount that is required to achieve your desired color shade.
+Use the amount that is required to achieve your desired colour shade.

-Mix the Tinting base thoroughly until a homogenious, colored filling material is reached.
+Mix the Tinting base thoroughly until a homogeneous, coloured filling material is achieved.

-Use a square trowel to take some material from the bucket and spread it onto a Venecian trowel.
+Use a square trowel to take some material from the bucket and spread it onto a Venetian trowel.

-Apply the colored material on the wall with crossing movements.
+Apply the coloured material on the wall with crossing movements.
 Procede piece by piece pressing the trowel well against the wall.
-The pressure is needed to thicken the surface.
+The pressure is needed to solidify the surface.

-Work with swinging movements, until a silky gloss is reached.
+Work with swinging movements, until a silky gloss is achieved.
 The optimal thickness of a layer is max.
 1 mm.
 You can see this working step precisely in our instruction video.